rishabhnk/Machine_Learning/README.md

 ### Day 36: Februray 18th 2019:
    **Deep Learning** - Today I reviewed GD in Log Reg and started learning vectorization

+### Day 37: Februray 19th 2019:
+   **Deep Learning** - Today I finished learning learning vectorization of forward and backward propogation in gradient descent and started learning broadcasting.
+Also I started a new jupyter notebook and its pretty cool yay!